Questions I'm Often Asked About Coaching

 + Why should I engage a coach?

 You should engage a coach when you are trying to achieve something new or different in your work or personal life … but are struggling to get there.
 A good coach will help you get clearer on what you are trying to achieve (not always so easy for clients to express) and then will help you define the steps and stay on the path to get there.

 + How long is a typical coaching engagement?

-Coaching engagements can be as short as a few months or can extend longer, depending on the goals of the client.
-Most coaching engagements begin with defining the vision that the client hopes to achieve.
+Coaching engagements with me begin with a 6- or 12-month commitment, depending on the goals of the client.
+Most coaching engagements kick off with defining the vision that the client hopes to achieve.
 When your vision and accompanying motivations are clear, you are more likely to succeed in realizing them.
 My longer-duration coaching engagements happen when clients have additional or more complex goals, and have found our relationship to be an exciting process to getting there.
 Think of a sports analogy: An athlete may engage a coach for a single competition, or may work with that coach to insure a constant improvement of athletic prowess.

 + How much does coaching cost?